Christineslord/Christines_Portfolio/index.md

 # Geospatial Portfolio
 ---
 This portfolio lists all previous and current projects.
-Links to the projects are provided in the column to the left.
+Links to any previous or current projects are provided in the column to the left, as well as my LinkedIn page.

 ## Current Graduate Projects
 ---
-- Capstone coming summer 2025.
+Capstone coming summer 2025.

 ## Previous Graduate Projects
 ---